-Changes on Constitutional Documents
+Constitutional Documents

-During the year ended 31 March 2022, there was no amendment to the Company's constitutional documents.
-However, pursuant to the amendments to Appendix 14 of the Listing Rules becoming effective for the Group's financial year commencing on or after 1 April 2022, the Board proposed on 27 June 2022 to amend the memorandum and articles of association of the Company and shall put through for shareholders' approval at the forthcoming AGM.
-For further details, please refer to the announcement and circular published on 27 June 2022 and 15 July 2022, respectively.
+Pursuant to the amendments to Appendix 14 of the Listing Rules becoming effective for the Group's financial year commencing on or after 1 April 2022, the Board proposed on 27 June 2022 to amend the memorandum and articles of association of the Company and has been approved by a special resolution at the annual general meeting held on 18 August 2022.
+The amended version of the memorandum and articles of association of the Company is available on the websites of the Stock Exchange and the Company.